junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 *I love you.*

 "NO!!"
-Dean punches the wall of the Cage with all his forces.
+Dean slams the wall of the Cage with all his forces.
 His fists are covered with his own blood.

 That is when Castiel's eyes brighten up.
-It lightens up the whole dark space like a sun, and it continues growing and glowing like an exploding supernova.
+It lights up the whole dark space like a sun, and it continues growing and glowing, blazing into an exploding supernova.

-Dean shuts his eyes close but even then, the blue white lights pierce through his eyelid, burning his vision bright bloody red.
+Dean shuts his eyes close but even then, the blue white light sears through his eyelids, burning his vision bright, turning the dark world bloody red.

 The sound is isolated inside the Cage, so is all the energy unleashed.
 The Cage barely shakes when the light recedes.

 *Cas.*

 Dean opens his eyes the moment he decides it's not going to blind him.
-He doesn't even realizing he's sobbing when tears falling down his cheek.
-He doesn't have the courage to look inside the Cage again for a long minute.
+He doesn't even realize he's sobbing when tears falling down his cheeks.
+He doesn't have the courage to look back into the Cage again for a long minute.

-The Cage is an explosion debris.
-White smokes haven't fully dissipated, colors smudging all over the space -- red is blood, black is Leviathan goo, mixing together with white and blue light, like a dirty distained tragedy scene after massive deaths.
+The Cage is a post-explosion debris.
+White smokes haven't fully dissipated, colors smudging all over the space -- red is blood, black is Leviathan goo, mixing together with white and blue light, like a distained tragic scene after massive deaths, a battlefield from Picasso's paintings and Homer's poems.

-*I love you too.* Dean presses his forehead on the glass, breath uneven, tears shredding.
+*I love you too.* Dean presses his forehead against the glass, breath uneven, tears shredding.
 His lips tremble with one word: "Cas."

-A sudden bloody hand appears on the wall from inside, leaving a trace of bloody handprints as it pulls the body up slowly into the view.
+A sudden bloody hand slams against the wall from inside, leaving a trace of bloody handprints as it pulls a broken body up slowly into the view.
 Matching Dean's hand on the other side.

 Dean's heart pounds violently in his chest, so loud that he's sure the whole dark space would echo the sound of his heartbeat.
-He holds his breath, until Cas's face emerges, until Cas slowly, gradually climbs out of the Cage on his own.
+He holds his breath, until Castiel's face emerges, until Cas slowly, gradually climbs out of the Cage on his own.
 In one piece.

 Dean wraps his arms around him immediately.